syavorsky/comment-parser/README.md

 ### `trim: boolean`

-Set this to `true` to trim whitespace at the start and end of each line, `false` otherwise.
+Set this to `false` to avoid the default of trimming whitespace at the start and end of each line.

 ### `join: string | number | boolean`